lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

     # This feature is always enabled when a S3 datasource with delegated access
     # is configured.
     use_redirected_read_url: False
+    # Bypass the verification of read/write access to the datasource
+    bypass_verify: False

   # active learning
   active_learning: